-Post-secondary institutions across the Province are challenging each other to reduce natural gas use and encourage campus community members to take energy conservation actions by signing the Cool Campus Pledge.
+Through January and February, post-secondary institutions across the Province challenge each other to reduce natural gas use and encourage campus community members to take energy conservation actions by signing the Cool Campus Pledge.
 By reducing natural gas use, we can reduce our climate impact and demonstrate climate leadership.

 Who is participating in the Cool Campus Challenge?

-Universities and colleges are joining together to promote energy conservation across the province.
+Universities and colleges join together to promote energy conservation across the province.
 Institutions currently participating include: The University of British Columbia, Simon Fraser University, British Columbia Institute of Technology, Selkirk College, and Thompson Rivers University.